Portomaso

-The first six floors of the Tower have 465 m2 of floor space, while the remaining floors have 295 m2 each.
+The first six floors of the tower have 465 m2 of floor space each, while the remaining floors have 295 m2 each.
 The main floor is occupied by a shopping centre while the top floor of the building is a nightclub with balconies affording views of the island nation.

-The tower is located close to Paceville, and it overlooks the Portomaso Marina.
-The surrounding area has many hotels, apartments, bars and restaurants, shops and a tree-lined promenade.
+The tower is located close to Paceville, which is the main nightlife hub in Malta, and overlooks the Portomaso Marina.
+The surrounding area has many hotels, apartments, bars, restaurants, shops and a tree-lined promenade.

+Portomaso Casino

-The Portomaso Casino is located in the Tower, and was the venue for the 2012 and 2013 Battle of Malta Poker Tournament.
+The Portomaso Casino, located in the tower, was the venue for the 2012 and 2013 Battle of Malta Poker Tournament.